Your Source For Total Restaurant Airflow Management

 Restaurant Kitchen Area

 In regards to HVAC compliance, the kitchen is the most important area that has to be following all of the regulations.
 This is also the most important area for proper ventilation to take place.
 Due to the high temperatures to cook food and even the heat from the dishwasher, the kitchen needs a way for it to cool down.
 Otherwise, it can get too hot back there when the restaurant is busy and when the temperatures soar outdoors.
+This is where a commercial kitchen exhaust fan that is properly maintained comes into play.

 Keeping the kitchen cooler allows them to work back there faster and easier.
 It will also help you to reduce your energy bills.
 If the environment is too hot, your freezers, refrigerators, and compressors are running far more than they should be.
 A restaurant hood cleaning service like Kitchen Air Inc can keep things humming along!

 How do you find that balance?
-How do you keep the kitchen cool enough and still keep the rest of the restaurant warm enough?
+How do you keep the gallery cool enough and still keep the rest of the restaurant warm enough?
 One way to do this it to have separate thermostats.
 Your HVAC system may need to be upgraded in order to accomplish this.
 It depends on what it currently offers and how old it is.
-You can also install portable cooling units to help keep everyone comfortable in the kitchen if you can’t afford to upgrade your thermostat situation at this point in time.
+You can also install portable cooling units to help keep everyone comfortable in the canteen if you can’t afford to upgrade your thermostat situation at this point in time.

 Quality of the Air